zerogate/homebrew-tap/README.md

-# Homebrew Tap for curio
+# Homebrew Tap for bearer

-This repository is a Homebrew Tap for [curio](https://github.com/Bearer/curio).
+This repository is a Homebrew Tap for [bearer](https://github.com/Bearer/bearer).

 ## How do I install this formulae?

-`brew install Bearer/tap/curio`
+`brew install Bearer/tap/bearer`

-Or `brew tap Bearer/tap` and then `brew install curio`.
+Or `brew tap Bearer/tap` and then `brew install bearer`.